zaufi/paludis-hooks/README.md

 For using this hook add to paludis bashrc line:

-`[ -e /usr/libexec/paludis-hooks/setup_pkg_env.bash ] && source
+    [ -e /usr/libexec/paludis-hooks/setup_pkg_env.bash ] && source /usr/libexec/paludis-hooks/setup_pkg_env.bash
-/usr/libexec/paludis-hooks/setup_pkg_env.bash`

 and to `/etc/paludis/package_env.conf`:

-`category/some_package some_env`

-After this paludis will include to loaded from bashrc enviroment all lines from file `/etc/paludis/env.conf.d/some_env.conf` when building `category/some_package`.
+    category/some_package some_env another_env ...

+So, at build time of `category/some_package`, all lines from the mentioned env files (`/etc/paludis/env.conf.d/some_env.conf` and
+`/etc/paludis/env.conf.d/another_env.conf`) will be sourced at `init` ebuild phase.
+Hence, changing compiler/linker flags or setting another compiler would affect the build process only for given package.

 Workdir-tmpfs
 -------------